sanjithdavidthomas/Python-webapp-/README.md

 # Python-webapp-
- Displays the stock price and volume  for Air New Zealand Limited (NZE: AIR)
+ Displays the  real time stock price and volume  for Air New Zealand Limited (NZE: AIR)